 Cons

-It’s wired, which is actually a feature if you want zero latency and no battery concerns.
+Wired-only, which limits desk cleanliness.
+But for a home office with a fixed position, wired means zero latency and no battery concerns.
 Thumb-operated ball.
 Ergonomic right-hand sculpt.
-The software for programming buttons is functional but shows its age.
+The button-programming software is functional but shows its age — don’t expect Logi Options+ polish.

 Best for: Budget buyers who still want an adjustable angle, wired ergonomic setups.